 The college or university teachers are citizens, members of a learned profession, and officers of an educational institution.
 When they speak or write as citizens, they should be free from institutional censorship or discipline, but their special position in the community imposes obligations.
 As scholars and educational officers, they should remember that the public may judge their profession and their institution by their utterances.
 Hence they should at all times be accurate, exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not speaking for the institution.

+Additional Comments from Augsburg Faculty on Academic Freedom

+The Augsburg University Student-Faculty Bias/Discrimination Reporting Policy approved by the Faculty on April 11, 2018, states that “while the commitment to academic freedom and the commitment to the dignity of each member of our community do not contradict, there are times when these commitments may create tension or conflict in the context of relationships rooted in teaching and learning.
+Academic freedom may be important to consider in the context of student reports of bias or discrimination, for not every upsetting idea constitutes bias or discrimination.
+Yet, academic freedom is not an excuse for behavior that inflicts harm, undermines student learning, or denies a student’s humanity: it is a right that comes with responsibilities, perhaps most especially when there are power differences that structurally inform relationships, such as those between faculty and students.”
+Academic freedom does not justify speech that constitutes true threats, harassment, or destruction of property.

 2.4 Professional Standards